greenbone/gvm-tools/docs/scripting.rst

 :program:`gvm-pyshell` is based on the `python-gvm`_ library.
 Please take a look at `python-gvm`_ for further details about the API.

-.. note:: By convention scripts using :term:`GMP` are called *GMP scripts* and are files with a :file:`.gmp` ending.
-Accordingly *OSP scripts* with the ending :file:`.osp` are using :term:`OSP`.
+.. note:: By convention, scripts using :term:`GMP` are called *GMP scripts* and are files with a :file:`.gmp` ending.
+Accordingly, *OSP scripts* with the ending :file:`.osp` are using :term:`OSP`.
 Technically both protocols could be used in one single script file.

-The following sections are using the same example as in :ref:`XML scripting <xml_scripting>` where we assume that an Intrusion Detection System is in use that monitors the systems in the DMZ and immediately discovers new systems and unusual TCP ports not used up to now.
+The following sections are using the same example as in :ref:`XML scripting <xml_scripting>` where we assume that an Intrusion Detection System is in use that monitors the systems in the DMZ and immediately discovers new systems and unusual TCP ports not used up until now.
 The IDS will provide the IP address of a new system to the GMP script.

-First of all we start with defining the function to be called when the script is started.
-Therefore we add the following code to a file named :file:`scan-new-system.gmp`.
+We start with defining the function to be called when the script is started.
+For this, we add the following code to a file named :file:`scan-new-system.gmp`.

 .. code-block:: python3